Updated January 2020

 Tips for your trip to Princess Louisa Inlet

-- The full day price for a ticket including taxes is $149.
+The full day price for a ticket including taxes is about $155.
 Book directly with Sunshine Coast Tours.
 Trips can be chartered in winter.

 - The Sea Safari – One of Vancouver’s Top Day Trips

 - An April Visit to the Butchart Gardens